SHADE CANYON'S INSPIRATION

 WHOLE HUMAN BEING

 Every individual brings specific gifts, creativity, and potential to this life.
-Education should help each student integrate into a maturing whole, aware of all elements of their being, including the physical, emotional, intellectual, social, cultural, moral, and spiritual.
+Education should help each student integrate into a maturing whole, aware of all elements of their being, including the physical, emotional, intellectual, artistic, social, and spiritual.
 We seek to honor the unique spark of each student and nurture them as they unfold.

 Each phase of a child's development has distinct physical, cognitive, and emotional aspects.
 Our curriculum is designed to meet and support students where they are in their particular phase of development.